IIIF/api/source/api/content-state/0.9/index.md

 ### 6.1.
 Choice of encoding mechanism

 A content state will contain characters from JSON syntax, and may contain strings from any language.
-The identifiers of IIIF and other resources within the content state _MAY_ be Internationalized Resource Identifiers (IRIs), as defined in [RFC 3987][org-rfc-3987].
+The identifiers of annotations and other resources within the content state _MAY_ be Internationalized Resource Identifiers (IRIs), as defined in [RFC 3987][org-rfc-3987].
 For these reasons the content state _MUST_ be _encoded_ using an encoding that:

 * Is simple to implement, for both decoding and encoding, in a web browser and on the server
 * Will safely encode any UTF-16 string from JavaScript, avoiding known browser issues such as the ["Unicode Problem"][btoa-unicode-problem]
 * Is impervious to _double encoding_ - that is, once encoded, any further likely encodings of any request or response parts will not change the already-encoded content state.

-For these reasons, this specification defines a two-step encoding that uses both the [encodeURIComponent][org-ecma-encodeuricomponent] function available in web browsers, followed by [Base 64 Encoding with URL and Filename Safe Alphabet][org-rfc-4648-5] ("base64url") encoding, with padding characters removed.
+This specification defines a two-step encoding that uses both the [encodeURIComponent][org-ecma-encodeuricomponent] function available in web browsers, followed by [Base 64 Encoding with URL and Filename Safe Alphabet][org-rfc-4648-5] ("base64url") encoding, with padding characters removed.
 The initial encodeURIComponent step allows any UTF-16 string in JavaScript to then be safely encoded to base64url in a web browser.
 The final step of removing padding removes the "=" character which might be subject to further percent-encoding as part of a URL.

 This process is described by the term _content-state-encoding_ throughout this specification.